Bknibb/UnboundLib/README.md

 # UnboundLib
 This is a helpful utility for ROUNDS modders aimed at simplifying certain common tasks.

+This fork adds compatibility for game version v1.1.2

 # Usage

 ## NetworkingManager